quicwg/base-drafts/draft-ietf-quic-transport.md

 the corresponding PATH_CHALLENGE was sent.
 If a PATH_RESPONSE frame is received on a different local address than the one from which the PATH_CHALLENGE was sent, path validation is considered to have failed, even if the data matches that sent in the PATH_CHALLENGE.
 Thus, the endpoint considers the path to be valid when a PATH_RESPONSE frame is received on the same path with the same payload as the PATH_CHALLENGE frame.

-The endpoint MAY send additional PATH_CHALLENGE frames to handle packet loss, but is subject to the following limit to avoid excessive network load: an endpoint SHOULD NOT send more than one PATH_CHALLENGE frame in 200ms.
-This limit is approximately equivalent to the network load due to a new connection, and is based on the initial Handshake Timeout defined in {{QUIC-RECOVERY}}.

-The endpoint MUST use fresh random data in every PATH_CHALLENGE frame so that it can associate the peer's response with the causative PATH_CHALLENGE.
+#### Abandonment

 The endpoint SHOULD abandon path validation after sending some number of PATH_CHALLENGE frames or after some time has passed.
-When setting this timer, implementations are cautioned that the new path could have a longer roundtrip time than the original.
+When setting this timer, implementations are cautioned that the new path could have a longer round-trip time than the original.
+Again, to avoid excessive network load, an endpoint SHOULD NOT send more PATH_CHALLENGE frames than it would a client INITIAL, ensuring that connection migration is no more load on a new path than establishing a new connection.

 The endpoint may receive packets containing other frames during this period, but a PATH_RESPONSE frame with appropriate data is required for the path validation to succeed.

-Path validation using the PATH_CHALLENGE frame MAY be used at any time by either endpoint.
-For instance, an endpoint might check that a peer is still in possession of its address after a period of quiescence.

-An endpoint MAY bundle PATH_CHALLENGE and PATH_RESPONSE frames with other frames, as appropriate.
-For instance, an endpoint may pad a packet carrying a PATH_CHALLENGE for PMTU discovery, or an endpoint may bundle a PATH_RESPONSE with its own PATH_CHALLENGE.

 ### Initiating Connection Migration {#initiating-migration}